|My Favourite Planet > English > People > |

 Invoice Number GR 1805.7-3.85 (Sculpture 1825).

 Thought to be a Roman copy of a lost Hellenistic original of the 2nd century BC.
-It belongs to the so-called "Hellenistic blind type" or "Pergamon type" of depictions of Homer, the style of which has been compared with figures of the friezes on the Great Altar of Zeus in Pergamon.
+It belongs to the so-called "Hellenistic blind type" or "Pergamon type" of depictions of Homer, the style of which has been compared with the sculpted figures of the Gigantomachy frieze on the Great Altar of Pergamon (circa 175 BC).
 The original of the type may have been created for a statue which stood in the Pergamon Library.
 See also the base of a statue of Homer from Pergamon above.

 The bust is in the form of a "terminus", i.e. the top part of a herm.
 Terminus was the Roman god who protected boundaries, and stone pillars known in Latin as terminii were set up as boundary markers in a similar way to which herms were used by the Greeks.
 Such busts of gods and famous humans were made for the private collections of wealthy people.
 See more about herms on Pergamon gallery 2, page 15.